 Regular feedback is obtained from the young people by the home's manager on all aspects of their care.
 This is done through questionnaires; feedback forms and one to one discussion.
 The manager will ensure that all feedback is valued and acted upon accordingly.
-The young people will be made aware of any action taken considering their feedback.
+The young people will be made aware of any action taken in light of their feedback.